tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * ***Lucic, Ana, Hinda Haned, and Maarten de Rijke.
 "Explaining Predictions from Tree-based Boosting Ensembles." _arXiv preprint arXiv:1907.02582_ (2019).***
 	- [Paper Link](https://arxiv.org/pdf/1907.02582.pdf)
+	- Most existing methods for counterfactual explanations are
+		* model-agnostic, so they do not take into account the structure of the original model
+		* involve building a surrogate model on top of the original model, which is not guaranteed to represent the original model accurately.

 * ***Jia, Yunzhe, et al. "Improving the Quality of Explanations with Local Embedding Perturbations." _Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining_.
 2019.***
 	- [Paper Link](https://people.eng.unimelb.edu.au/baileyj/papers/KDD2019.pdf)
 	- propose a local intrinsic dimensionality (LID) based locality constraint.
 Based on this, we then propose a new neighborhood generation method.
 Our method first fits a local embedding/subspace around a given instance using the LID of the test instance as the target dimensionality, then generates neighbors in the local embedding and projects them back to the original space.